CMCammarano/ITP-342-iOS-Assignments/README.md

-# ITP-342-iOS-Assignments
+# ITP 342 iOS Assignments
-My repository for all of my ITP 342 assingments.
+This repository contains each of my ITP 342 programming assignments, including New Day, my final project.